A Letter from Our Founder, Jamie Dooley

 Welcoming Our Incoming Board President

-Reclaiming Our Identity and Expanding Our Role
+Reclaiming Our Identity

 Tamara and I are in full agreement that for far too long, our profession has been handed a narrow identity.
 The message, spoken or simply assumed, was that our value was limited to the operatory — that our only worth was with a scaler in our hands.
-As my carpal tunnel wrists type this, I just received a text from another scared hygienist headed for surgery.
+As my carpal tunnel wrists type this, I just received a text from another scared hygienist headed for elbow surgery.
 We have damaged our bodies for the sake of a paycheck, yet we are capable of so much more.

 Dental hygienists bring broad skills to the healthcare landscape — oral health protocol development, curriculum design, project management, comprehensive assessments, risk stratification, and patient and provider education — with a deep understanding of the oral-systemic chronic disease states that most practitioners are ignoring — not out of neglect, but out of lack of education.